Abhin-Atholi/smartPick/README.md

 ## 📄 License

-This project is open-source and available under the [ISC License](LICENSE).
+This project is open-source and available.